-4. What steps are necessary prior to starting a blood transfusion?

-5. What nursing measures are necessary during and after the blood transfusion?

-6. Mr.Graham is ordered one unit of blood (250ml) to be infused over 90 minutes, at what rate do set the pump?
+- 3. What steps are necessary prior to starting a blood transfusion? - 4.
+What nursing measures are necessary during and after the blood transfusion? - 5.
+Mr. Graham is ordered one unit of blood (250 ml) to be infused over 90 minutes.
+At what rate do you set the IV pump?

-.Demonstrate the steps in giving a blood transfusion
+- Demonstrate the steps in giving a blood transfusion. - Demonstrate administering the patient's insulin.

-It is 13:30 and Mr. Graham has had one pint of blood and has tolerated the procedure well.
+It is 1:30 pm and Mr. Graham has had one pint of blood and has tolerated the procedure well.
 However, you notice Mr. Graham putting his call bell on three hours later.
 When you enter the room and Mr. Graham appears to be in acute distress.
 He is having difficulty breathing and states he is having chest pain.
 You notice that the chest tube has a continuous bubbling sound that coming from the drainage tube.

-1. What do you suspect is happening to Mr, Graham?
+1. What do you suspect is happening to Mr. B?